 Technology tools that provide real-time, data-driven insights and processes allow 3PLs to be more agile and help ensure success in the crucial last mile of the supply chain.
 Using a scalable, flexible, and adaptable intelligent delivery management platform, companies can count on strategic route optimization—which maximizes efficiency and reduces costs per delivery for the 3PL or carrier—in order to execute on delivery promises and provide accurate delivery ETAs to end customers.
 These customers, too, get a boost, as the tools help to give them increased scheduling and rescheduling control.

 Route optimization tools also help with sustainability goals: by achieving maximum delivery efficiency, 3PLs and carriers can cut fuel costs and reduce miles driven annually, which ultimately reduces carbon dioxide emissions per year as well as a company’s overall carbon footprint.

-The predictive visibility that 3PLs and carriers gain from these tools allows for continuous optimization of delivery operations across the whole supply chain.
+The predictive visibility that 3PLs and carriers in the last mile gain from these tools allows for continuous optimization of delivery operations across the whole supply chain.
 That, ultimately, leads to exactly what end customers want: reliable, on-time delivery of their purchases.
 And, in turn, creating that value for customers is exactly what shippers expect—and demand—of their 3PLs and carriers.

 For more information on using technology to optimize delivery operations, check out my recent webinar [link here] to hear how global 3PLs/carriers efficiently balance customer experience and operational costs by leveraging intelligent delivery management tools.